stolostron/acm-hive-openshift-releases/README.md

 ### Uninstall
 ```
-oc delete -f subscription/subscription-fast.yaml  #If your using the fast channel
+oc delete -f subscription/subscription-stable.yaml  #If your using the stable channel
 oc delete -k subscription/
 ```